Autumn Yun-Ting Tsai

 Cassandra, Cassandra, you are still young.

-Take the hearth and feel the pain, learn the silence of the house.
+Take the hearth and feel the pain; learn the silence of the house.

-Cassandra smiled, and raised her eyes.
-Years have passed and the stars have fallen.
+Cassandra smiles and raises her eyes.
+Years have passed, and the stars have fallen.
 Nothing matters but the words of life.
-Lifting up her grasping fingers, little by little the sand returns.
-Like a river does it creeps, like a river does it flows.
-Years do pass and people change, but the true beauty of a prophecy never dies.
+Raising her cupped palms, little by little the sand returns.

 評論已關閉。